 Skip to main content

-This guide explains how registered users can configure pipeline notifications to receive alerts when pipeline runs fail.
-Pipeline notifications allow you to subscribe to alerts for pipeline failures within the projects and environments you have access to.
-These alerts help you respond quickly to issues, minimizing downtime, and improve overall reliability.
+This guide explains how registered users can configure pipeline notifications to receive alerts for specific pipeline run outcomes.
+You can subscribe to two types of notification: completion alerts for Success, Failure, Cancelled, and Skipped runs, and anomaly alerts for pipeline runs whose duration deviates significantly from historical baselines.
+Both notification types are available within the projects and environments you have access to.
+Notifications are sent only for scheduled or API-driven pipeline runs—pipelines run manually through don’t generate notifications.
+These alerts help you respond quickly to issues, minimize downtime, and improve overall reliability.
 Notifications can be delivered via:

 • Email